 Your foot steps slow down and you can almost hear the clanging of bells just like it did for lunch break.
 Another ten minutes, that is all it will take.
 You tell yourself.
 The huge sack you carry on your back weighs you down.

 You hear a light giggle from some where behind you.
-You turn around, your heart rate shooting up and sweat trickling down your forehead.
+You turn around, your heart rate shoots up and sweat trickles down your forehead.

 You wait for the echoes to die down and shine your torchlight all around you.
 All you see are tiny rodents skittering about in search of another rodent to eat.